 MUS M555 Foundations in Choral Score Analysis and Preparation (3 cr.)
-C: G561 Master's Choral Conducting I. Introduction for the conductor to techniques of historical research, structural and stylistic analysis of choral literature.
+Introduction for the conductor to techniques of historical research, structural and stylistic analysis of choral literature.

 MUS M558 Topics in Early Music (1 cr.)
 Variable topics in repertory and performance practices of early music.
 May be taken more than once.